quanpersie2001/ImageCaptioning/README.md

 # Image Captioning
-## Model using Inception Net V3, LSTM and Glove
+## Model using Inception Net V3, LSTM and Glove (Using YoloV4 to improve feature)

 ![image](model.png)